digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 A base account implementation is provided in ``Daml.Finance.Account``.

-Although the ``controllers`` field can be set arbitrarly, we typically let accounts be owners-controlled for our examples.
+The account can be created with arbitrary ``controllers`` (for incoming and outgoing transfers).

+In our examples, we typically let accounts be owners-controlled, i.e., the owner and the new owner must authorize transfers.

 Examples
 ********